rwhaling/scala-native-alpine/README.md

-Alpine/musl base images for working with Scala Native.
+Very lean Alpine Linux base images for working with Scala Native.
 Versions track Scala Native releases.

 Images come in two versions:

- `runtime` for tiny containers with the minimal shared libraries for execution, < 20 MB
+`runtime` (default) for tiny containers with the minimal shared libraries for execution, < 20 MB

-`sbt` (default) include SBT for build as well, and are quite a bit larger, ~ 600 MB.
+`sbt` includes SBT and other build tools as well, and are quite a bit larger, ~ 600 MB.

-If you don't mind large images, you can just use the `latest`, which will be the latest sbt version, and contains everything you need to run your app as well.

 # using the runtime image